pryley/site-reviews/readme.txt

 - Enabled SSL verification on all requests (this can be disabled with the WordPress [https_ssl_verify](http://developer.wordpress.org/reference/hooks/https_ssl_verify/) filter hook)
 - Fixed compatibility with [Yoast Duplicate Post](https://wordpress.org/plugins/duplicate-post/)
 - Fixed invalid "deprecated" entries which were being added to the Console on some websites
+- Fixed last name initials when there is only a first name submitted
+- Fixed permissions for plugin pages
 - Fixed plugin redirection when bulk activating multiple plugins
 - Fixed primary keys on custom database pivot tables
 - Fixed review importing to skip empty CSV rows without throwing an error